Fragility of Democracy – Workshop on “Understanding the history of democracy”

 October 11, 2021 @ 5:00 pm - 7:00 pm

 This workshop is inspired by the eLearning Activity on “What can we learn from the Ancient Greeks for democracy today?”.

 Fragility of the Ancient Athenian Democracy

 The Ancient Athenian Democracy was one of the first democracies in world history, and perhaps also one of the most far-reaching ones.
 All citizens were allowed to speak up in the Assembly, which was the equivalent of parliament, could serve as juries and judges and could hold office.
 At some point taking part in the Assembly was even paid, enabling even the poorests citizens.
 However, this democracy was at the same time quite frail.
 Not only was citizenship, and thereby civil power, restricted to Athenian, freeborn and adult males.
 Women, slaves and people from foreign origin had no significant power.
-Also, in the fight century BCE, this democracy radicalised, giving populists more power than they ever had.
-This radicalisation led to cases of serious mistreatment of Athens' allies and seems to have contributed to policies that led to her defeat in the Peloponnesian War.
+Also, in the first century BCE, this democracy radicalised, giving populists more power than they ever had.
+This radicalisation led to cases of serious mistreatment of Athens’ allies and seems to have contributed to policies that led to her defeat in the Peloponnesian War.

 Registration is now open.

 Participation to the webinar series is free for all EuroClio Individual Members, as well as for Members of our Member Associations.

 If you are not a Member, you can register to single sessions for a fee of 15 EUR, or register to the full series for 35 EUR.

 Would you like to become an Individual Member?
 Register here.